-The group has applied the new policy for interests in joint ventures occurring on or after 1 January 2010 in accordance with the transition provisions of IFRS 11.
-The group recognised its investment in joint ventures at the beginning of the earliest period presented (1 January 2010), as the total of the carrying amounts of the assets and liabilities previously proportionately consolidated by the group.
+The group has applied the new policy for interests in joint ventures occurring on or after 1 January 2011 in accordance with the transition provisions of IFRS 11.
+The group recognised its investment in joint ventures at the beginning of the earliest period presented (1 January 2011), as the total of the carrying amounts of the assets and liabilities previously proportionately consolidated by the group.
 This is the deemed cost of the group's investments in joint ventures for applying equity accounting.

-Under the equity method of accounting, interests in joint ventures are initially recognised in the consolidated statement of financial position at cost and adjusted thereafter to recognise the group's share of the post-acquisition of profits or losses and movements in other comprehensive income in the income statement and in other comprehensive income respectively.
+Under the equity method of accounting, interests in joint ventures are initially recognised at cost and adjusted thereafter to recognise the group's share of the post-acquisition profits or losses and movements in other comprehensive income.
 When the group's share of losses in a joint venture equals or exceeds its interests in the joint ventures (which includes any long-term interests that, in substance, form part of the group's net investment in the joint ventures), the group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the joint ventures.

+IFRS11pC2-3 28p28

-IFRS11pC2-3 28p28 Unrealised gains on transactions between the group and its joint ventures are eliminated to the extent of the group's interest in the joint ventures.
+Unrealised gains on transactions between the group and its joint ventures are eliminated to the extent of the group's interest in the joint ventures.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
 Accounting policies of the joint ventures have been changed where necessary to ensure consistency with the policies adopted by the group.
-The change in accounting policy has been applied as from 1 January 2010.
+The change in accounting policy has been applied as from 1 January 2011.
 There is no impact on the net assets of the periods presented.

-The effects of the change in accounting policies on the financial position, comprehensive income and the cash flows of the group at 1 January 2010 and 31 December 2010 are summarised below.
+The effects of the change in accounting policies on the financial position, comprehensive income and the cash flows of the group at 1 January 2011 and 31 December 2011 are summarised below.
 The change in accounting policy has had no impact on earnings per share.